-Discussion: Honua'ula Partners, LLC will comply with this condition.
+Discussion: Honua'ula Partners, LLC will comply with this condition Condition 27.
 As discussed in Section 3.6 (Botanical Resources), SWCA Environmental Consultants (SWCA) prepared the Honua'ula Conservation and Stewardship Plan (2010b) to ensure the long-term conservation and stewardship of native plants within Honua'ula.
-The plan incorporates findings, conclusions, and recommendations from previous botanical surveys, wildlife surveys, and biological assessments of the Property and recommends proactive stewardship actions to manage the Native Plant Preservation Area and the Native Plant Areas (see discussion below and in Section 3.6 (Botanical Resources)).
-The Honua'ula Conservation and Stewardship Plan, along with the report titled: "Remnant Wiliwili Forest Habitat at Wailea 670, Maui, Hawaii by Lee Altenberg, Ph.D.," will be provided to DLNR, the USFWS, and the U.S. Corps of Engineers for review and recommendations before Project District Phase II approval.
+The plan incorporates findings, conclusions, and recommendations from previous botanical surveys, wildlife surveys, and biological assessments of the Property and recommends proactive stewardship actions to manage the Native Plant Preservation Area and the Native Plant Conservation Areas (see discussion below and in Section 3.6 (Botanical Resources)).
+The Honua'ula Conservation and Stewardship Plan, along with the report titled: "Remnant Wiliwili Forest Habitat at Wailea 670, Maui, Hawaii by Lee Altenberg, Ph.D.," will be was provided to DLNR, the USFWS, and the U.S. Corps of Engineers for review and recommendations on March 22, 2010, which is before Project District Phase II approval.